Seldags/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-"a script that prints “Hello, World”, followed by a new line to the standard output"
+"a script that prints Hello, World, followed by a new line to the standard output"